biobakery/halla_legacy/README.txt

-	  -P p_mi        P-value for permutation equivalence of MI clusters -b bootstraps  Number of bootstraps for significance testing -v verbosity   Debug logging level; increase for greater verbosity -x  method that want to use, the default is HAllA-PCA-NMI
+	  -P p_mi        P-value for permutation equivalence of MI clusters -b bootstraps  Number of bootstraps for significance testing -v verbosity   Debug logging level; increase for greater verbosity

 Mini-tutorial
 ---------------------------------------------------